-My name is Bud Price and I'm the IT Director here at Brown Strauss and Brown Strauss is a distributor of structural steel which includes everything from the steel beams for houses to large buildings, bridges different things like that.
+My name is Bud Price and I'm the IT Director at Brown Strauss, which is a distributor of structural steel which includes everything from the steel beams for houses to large buildings, bridges — different things like that.

 Meet Bud Price

 What made you decide to implement new ERP software?

 Sure.
 So we were at a point where I was having trouble hiring people.
 And we took a look at the skill set or the amount of people out there with the skill sets that we needed for our current ERP system, which was a homegrown system.
 That was diminishing rapidly.
 Most had retired and in the next couple of years, a lot more were going to be retiring.
 So we saw that as a risk and we also knew that it was a system that wasn't meeting a lot of the needs that we had.
 So we thought it was a good idea to do it sooner than later so that we weren't painting ourselves in a corner so to speak.

 So that was a little process on our side.
 We used the executive steering committee to come up with some criteria on how we would choose somebody.
 The things that we were looking for was somebody with a local presence, somebody that wasn't too big so that we wouldn't get lost in the shuffle and somebody that doesn't represent, their agnostic if you will, they don't represent a specific ERP product or a shortlist of ERP products that they work with.
 Because we had some outliers that we wanted to look at that were steel specific and so ERP Advisors Group met all the criteria for us.

 What services did the team at ERP Advisors Group provide?